 This course is designed to allow graduate students to specialize in advanced and selected clinical areas.
-Advanced studies may be taken in areas such as family and marital therapies, group techniques, cognitive therapies, hypnosis and cognitive assessment.
+Advanced studies may be taken in areas that are not already taught in the program's required courses such as family and couples therapies, other empirically supported therapies, group techniques, and other types of assessment such as forensic assessment.
 Prerequisite(s): PSYC 5023, PSYC 5033, PSYC 5053, and PSYC 5063.